bhits/patient-portal-ui/README.md

 ### Client Side

 This project runs with some default configuration that is primarily targeted for development environment.
-You are able to change them in grunt file before building client code.
+You can change the default configuration in the grunt file but you need to build the client code after you changed.

 Please see the [default configuration](client/gruntfile.js) for this Client Side as a guidance and specific configuration for a new environment as needed.